MyNextID/git-id/README.md

 To verify a Git ID:

-1. **Receive GitHub handler and a signature or encrypted file**
+1. **Receive GitHub handler and a signature**
-   - Receive a signed or encrypted file or information along with user's GitHub handler.
+   - Receive a signed or encrypted file or a response to a cryptographic challenge along with user's GitHub handler.

 2. **Fetch the Public Key**
    - Retrieve `gid.pem` from the user's `gid` repository

 3. **Perform Verification**
-   - Verify the signature or perform decryption or
+   - Verify that the public key verifies the cryptographic proof
-   - Perform other cryptographic verification

-Successful verification demonstrates that the user controls both the GitHub account and the associated private key.
+Successful verification demonstrates that the user controlled the GitHub account at the time of publishing the public key and didn't revoke or replace it and the associated private key at the time of cryptographic proof generation.

 ## Security Considerations